jenkinsci/datadog-plugin/README.md

 }
 ```

+**Note**: Pipeline customizations are only registered after a job has started.
+Tags specified in pipeline customization will not be associated with `jenkins.job.started`.

 ### Global customization

 To customize your global configuration, in Jenkins navigate to `Manage Jenkins -> Configure System` then click the **Advanced** button.
 The following options are available: